nkh/ftl/README.md

 ftl is Written in Bash, the language that packs a real punch (and sometimes punches you).

-I wanted a file manager that would use tmux and give me "live" preview and works well with my tiling window manager,
+I wanted a file manager that would use tmux and give me "live" preview and works well with my tiling window manager.

-This is definitely not production quality, it's for the fun of it, but it's good enough so I stopped using other programs
+This is definitely not production quality, it's for the fun of it, but it's good enough so I stopped using other programs.

 # MAN PAGE

-*ftl* has a complete man page, this is just a very short overview.
+*ftl* has a complete man page accessible at the url below or in *ftl* by pressing '?' .

 ![Manpage](https://github.com/nkh/ftl/blob/main/config/ftl/etc/man/ftl.md)

 ## Installation
-see *INSTALL* file
+See *INSTALL* file.

-## Display

-The display consists of a header and a listing of the files in a directory, possibly filtered, and an optional preview

-### tabs, hyperorthodox panes

-### header components

-directory tilde(filter on) current_file/total_files current_tab/total_tabs selected_files file_stat

-### listing

-The directory entries are colored with lscolors, if preview is on, a preview pane is displayed

-## Image mode

-Only show images in the listing and directory preview; with multiple tabs, makes sorting images easy.

 # BUGS AND LIMITATIONS

-no installer
+No installer

 # LICENSE AND COPYRIGHT

-Artistic License 2.0
+Artistic License 2.0 or GPL 3.0 at your convenience.

 © Nadim Khemir 2020-2022
 mailto:nadim.khemir@gmail.com
 CPAN/Github ID: NKH

 # SEE ALSO
 ranger
 fff
 clifm